zero2cx/spiral-matrix/README.md

 #### Options for integer-populated matrix cells

-By default, the series of elements that fill the matrix's cells consists of a sequence of incrementing integers.
+By default, the series that fills the matrix's cells consists of a sequence of incrementing integers.
 The value of the initial integer that fills the center cell defaults to 1, as does the increment value.
 Either value may be modified via command-line argument in order to change the contents of the resulting matrix.
 Any positive or negative integer, or zero, is allowable to occupy the center-cell.
-The increment must be a non-zero integer.
+The increment must be a positive or negative, non-zero integer.

 Use of the following options will modify the implementation of the default behavior.